krisrs1128/talks/2025/20250711/notes.md

 scDesign3 interface I wanted to go into a little bit more detail about how exactly it works.
 It's two main steps in the first step we fit marginal and GLM models to every single gene.
-Crucially, these gene models are allowed to depend on care areas like treatment status, or in this case pseudo time.
+Crucially, these gene models are allowed to depend on covariates like treatment status, or in this case pseudotime.

 ---

 scDesign3 Review - 2

 The second step takes together these marginal models using a copula.
-This is a kind of multivariate model that attempts to capture the correlation between the ranks of high dimensional vector.
-While preserving the marginal structure from the first step.
+This is a kind of multivariate model that captures the correlation between the ranks of high dimensional vector while preserving the marginal structure from the first step.
 For example, here are samples from the fitted copula for these five genes.

 ---

 Nouns & Verbs

 OK, so how can we build a more modular and approachable interface?
 It's helpful to distinguish between the nouns and the verbs of the interface.
-The noun represent certain kinds of data structures while the verbs are operations that you can apply to those data structures.
+The nouns represent certain kinds of data structures while the verbs are operations that you can apply to those data structures.
 Ideally if these nouns and verbs are clear enough, then users will be able to compose their own kinds of simulators.